ibm-cloud-docs/appid/about.md

   <dt> Bluemix </dt>
     <dd>  The server SDK extracts the access token from the request and validates it with {{site.data.keyword.appid_short_notm}}.
 After successful authentication, {{site.data.keyword.appid_short_notm}} returns authorization and identity tokens to your application. </dd>
   <dt> Identity Providers </dt>
-    <dd> You can configure Facebook, Google, or both to authenticate your apps.  </dd>
+    <dd> You can configure Facebook, Google, or a combination of the two to authenticate your apps.  </dd>
 </dl>